Front of House vs. Back of HouseLast updated on 11/21/2023

 The front of the house, also called the FOH, refers to all actions and areas that a customer will be exposed to during their stay at a restaurant, such as the lobby and dining area.
 Your front of house space is the perfect place to use decor to set the theme of your restaurant.
 Employees who work in the front of the house should have excellent hygiene and adopt a professional, welcoming demeanor at all times.

 These front of house locations are where all the interaction with your guests will occur.
 Keeping these areas clean and orderly should be a top priority.
-Any staff member who enters front of house locations should be on their best behavior because they are representing your establishment.
+Any staff member who enters front of house locations should understand that they represent the business with their professionalism in these areas.

 Your customers will form a first impression of your business as soon as they walk in the door.
 In order to make it a good one, the entryway should capture the theme and feel of your restaurant and create a natural flow leading to other areas.
 Don’t forget about the outdoor appearance as well!
 Keep the area outside your door clean and swept.